dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ```

 ### Results
-Here are the validation results for the last epoch of the larger model.
+Here are our validation results for the last epoch of the larger model.
 On the validation dataset,
 we can see that we obtain a marginal gain of around `0.3` for the accuracy over the previous one.
 Not much of an improvement.

 |   Model  | Bi-LSTM two layers |